Forensic psychology: Adoption of Tools and Legal Practices

-Brown v.
-Board of Education of Topeka, 1954, was the first case where the Supreme Court of the United States referenced expert opinions by psychologists.
-After this, the addition of psychological mechanisms within courtrooms began to be considered beneficial.
+The 1954 case of Brown v.
+Board of Education of Topeka, was the first where the Supreme Court of the United States referenced expert opinions by psychologists.
+After this, the preponderance of psychological mechanisms within courtrooms began to be considered beneficial.
+Several years after the Brown ruling, Justice David Bazelon of the D.C.
+Circuit Court of Appeals ruled that psychologists had the legal authority to testify as medical experts about mental illness.